rdelossantos172006/Ecommerce/README.md

   - SQLAlchemy - ORM for database interactions
   - JWT - For authentication and authorization

-## How The System Works

-1. **User Flow**:
-   - Users browse products by category or search for specific items
-   - Product details can be viewed with images, descriptions, and reviews
-   - Items can be added to cart or wishlist
-   - Checkout process involves address entry, payment method selection
-   - Orders can be tracked through the user profile

-2. **Data Flow**:
-   - Frontend components make API calls to the backend
-   - Backend processes requests, performs database operations
-   - Responses are returned as JSON data
-   - Frontend renders and updates based on received data

-3. **State Management**:
-   - Authentication state is managed through AuthProvider
-   - Shopping cart state is managed through CartProvider
-   - UI theme state is managed through ThemeProvider

-4. **Rendering**:
-   - Pages utilize hybrid rendering with both server-side and client-side components
-   - Critical UI is server-rendered for SEO and initial load performance
-   - Interactive elements use client-side JavaScript

 ## Use Cases and Applications

 - **Primary Uses**: